mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

   I have been using it for a while now and I am quite happy with it.
 So even if it is not the cheapest option out there, so far it has been able to deliver a smooth experience.
 The one hiccup I had was resolved quickly by their support team, to add to the positive experience.

-  To me it is one of the stronger “Dropbox/Google Drive, but actually private and EU‑focused” options.
+  To me it is one of the stronger Dropbox-but-actually-private-and-EU‑based options.

 - [**Internxt**](https://internxt.com) is also an EU‑based, open‑source, end-to-end encrypted cloud storage provider.
 I really like its offering as a pure storage service, and the fact that it is open source.

   My main worry is that I have encountered mixed reviews about their reliability, so I would probably test it carefully before committing to it for important data.

 - [**Filen**](https://filen.io), like the previous two services, offers end‑to‑end encrypted cloud storage from Germany.
-It also offers a chat interface and a collaborative pure-text notes editing.
+It also offers a chat interface and collaborative plain-text note editing.

-  Similar to Internxt, I like the concept and the focus on privacy, but I have seen mixed reviews about reliability and, differently from Internxt, it had no security audit.
+  Similar to Internxt, I like the concept and the focus on privacy, but I have seen mixed reviews about reliability and, unlike Internxt, it has had no security audit.
 I would probably test it carefully before committing to it for important data.

 ### Other privacy-focused options